Doctor of Education

 • Cohort model — build a network and study with the same group for the duration of the program

-• 48-credit-hour program - 24 hours professional core, 15 hours intensive study and nine hours dissertation
+• 48-credit-hour program - 24 hours professional core, 15 hours intensive study and 9 hours dissertation

 Here to Help